theheking/intro-to-command-line-hpc/practical_overview/2_Introducing_the_Shell.md

 >
 > **Questions**
 >
-> *   What is a command shell and why would I use one?
+> *   What is a command shell, and why would I use one?
 >
 > *   How can I move around on my computer?
 >